Kapil-Jobanputra/Carbon-Emissions-Prediction-Platform/README.md

 ## 🧩 Future Enhancements
 - Integrate API for real-time data updates.
 - Add user authentication and dashboard analytics.
-- Containerize using Docker for scalable deployment.t
+- Containerize using Docker for scalable deployment.

 ---
 ⭐ This project demonstrates data analytics, machine learning, and cloud deployment skills for sustainable tech solutions.